The Preparatory School consists of Reception Class and Years 1-6.

 Pupils benefit from having full access to whole-school facilities, including an assembly hall, a sports hall, a swimming pool, extensive playing fields, an outdoor learning area and Forest School (The Dell) and specially designed cookery, music and drama rooms.

 Each class has a full-time teacher and access to a qualified teaching assistant.
-From Reception, we are committed to maintaining smaller class sizes to get the best out of every girl.
-A broad, balanced curriculum allows us to celebrate and value creativity, whilst giving the girls plenty of time to develop at their own pace, with teaching tailored to the needs of each individual.
+From Reception, we are committed to maintaining smaller class sizes to get the best out of every child.
+A broad, balanced curriculum allows us to celebrate and value creativity, whilst giving the pupils plenty of time to develop at their own pace, with teaching tailored to the needs of each individual.

-Within the structured school day, our girls quickly gain self-confidence and enthusiasm for learning.
+Within the structured school day, our pupils quickly gain self-confidence and enthusiasm for learning.
 Emphasis is placed on trying their best, being kind and respectful to others, and having fun at school!

-In, our Form Teachers, all of whom are primary specialists, teach the majority of lessons in our well-resourced classrooms.
+Our Form Teachers, all of whom are primary specialists, teach the majority of lessons in our well-resourced classrooms.
 Gradually, specialist teaching is introduced until, by Year 6, approximately half of all lessons are delivered by subject specialists, many of whom also teach in our Senior School.
-French is taught from Early Years but Spanish is introduced in Year 5 and Latin in Year 6.
+French is taught from Early Years but Spanish is introduced in Year 5.

-We follow the National Curriculum guidelines for English, Science, Computing and Mathematics, Humanities, Modern Foreign Languages, Music and Drama but, as an independent school, we are not constrained by them.
+We follow the National Curriculum guidelines for all subjects but, as an independent school, we are not constrained by them.
 Instead, we use this guidance as a tool to inform our own unique curriculum, to make the learning pertinent and enjoyable for our pupils, with lessons tailored to their needs and interests.

-Years 3 to 6 go on an annual residential visit, starting with one night in Year 3, two nights in Year 4 and developing to 3-4 nights in Year 6.
+Years 3 to 6 go on an annual residential visit, starting with one night in Year 3, two nights in Years 4 and 5 and developing to 3 nights in Year 6.
 The girls enjoy numerous day trips, workshops, performance opportunities and theatre trips, including a French language interactive theatre show.
 There is a much anticipated Preparatory Drama production in the Summer term that every girl takes part in.
 Choir is a popular extra-curricular club, as are the various sports clubs, and we have a high uptake of co-curricular Music and Drama lessons.

-Across the Prep School we regularly address a specific core value through assemblies and PSHE lessons and place great emphasis on pastoral care and wellbeing.
+Across the Prep School we regularly address a specific core value through assemblies and PSHRSE (Personal, Social, Health Relationship Sex and Economic) lessons and place great emphasis on pastoral care and wellbeing.